“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 To our dogs, we’re suddenly feeding them at a different hour than usual, taking them for a walk at an odd time, or even keeping them awake when they’re usually cozied up in their beds (or with us in our beds!).

-To make the time change easiest on your dog, take the next week to slowly start the transition.
-Wake up 5 minutes earlier each day, feed your dog’s meals 5 minutes earlier each day, head out for your daily walk 5 minutes earlier each day – that way, when the time change does occur, you and your dog will already be adjusted!
+To make the time change easiest on your dog, take the next few days to slowly start the transition.
+Wake up 10 minutes earlier each day, feed your dog’s meals 10 minutes earlier each day (most will have no problem with this!), head out for your daily walk 10 minutes earlier each day – that way, when the time change does occur, you and your dog will already be adjusted!

 (Better throw in a few extra ear scratches and snuggles, too)